jsor/doctrine-postgis/README.md

 }
 ```

-There are 2 options you can set to define the geometry.
+There are 2 options to configure the geometry.

 * `geometry_type`
    This defines the type of the geometry, like `POINT`, `LINESTRING` etc.